ictunion/main-website-public/content/home-membership/box-1.en.md

 ---
-title: Be part of the change!
+title: Participation
 ---
-We are and want to be an active union - we organize actions on the sectoral level to educate about issues and change them.
+We are and want to be an active union -- we organize actions on the sectoral level to educate about issues and push for changes.